MoAwadalla/Image-Caption-Generator/README.md

 # Image-Caption-Generator
 This model uses deep learning to generate captions for images.
+It uses the Oxford Visual Geometry Group model.